1jour1vin

 Wine rated (2025 guide) 94/100

-The smaller 2024 Domaine De La Mordoree Tavel Cuvee De La Reine Des Bois is a similar blend, but with an added touch of Syrah (which likely accounts for its slightly deeper color), made from 60% Grenache, 20% Syrah, and 10% each of Cinsault and Clairette, aged in tank.
-It has a slightly deeper, darker nose of black cherries, red currants, crushed limestone, and white pepper.
-It is very reserved, with a mineral style, but it opens up in the air and develops many sweet nuances of wild strawberries as it breathes in the glass.
-It is medium-bodied and concentrated, with bright, integrated acidity and a salty, mineral finish.
+The Domaine De La Mordoree Tavel Cuvee De La Reine Des Bois 2024, produced in smaller quantities, is a similar blend, but with an extra touch of Syrah (which probably explains its slightly deeper color), composed of 60% Grenache, 20% Syrah, and 10% Cinsault and Clairette, aged in vats.
+It has a slightly deeper and darker nose of black cherries, red currants, crushed limestone, and white pepper.
+It is very reserved, with a mineral style, but it opens up with air and develops many sweet nuances of wild strawberries as it breathes in the glass.
+It is medium-bodied and concentrated, with lively, integrated acidity and a salty, mineral finish.
 This is a very different style from classic Tavel, offering more concentration, freshness, and acidity, but not quite the same complexity and mouthfeel.
-In any case, these two brilliant Tavels are benchmark wines that set the standard for the appellation.
+Either way, these two brilliant Tavels are benchmark wines that set the standard for the appellation.

 No notes available